biocpp/biocpp-core/doc/tutorial/ranges/index.md

 All standard library containers model std::ranges::forward_range (see above), but we have introduced container concepts that encompass more of a containers interface.
-Have a look at the API documentation of seqan3::container and unfold the inheritance diagram.
+Have a look at the API documentation of bio::container and unfold the inheritance diagram.
 What can you learn about the different refinements and their relation to the range concepts?

 ## The bitcompressed vector

-If you followed the alphabet tutorial closely, you will know that seqan3::dna4 needs only two bits to represent its state.
+If you followed the alphabet tutorial closely, you will know that bio::dna4 needs only two bits to represent its state.
 However, single objects are always at least a byte (eight bits) big in C++.
-To store sequences of small alphabets more space-efficiently, we have developed seqan3::bitcompressed_vector.
+To store sequences of small alphabets more space-efficiently, we have developed bio::bitcompressed_vector.

-Open the API documentation of seqan3::bitcompressed_vector, display the inheritance diagram and read through the interface overview and the detailed description.
+Open the API documentation of bio::bitcompressed_vector, display the inheritance diagram and read through the interface overview and the detailed description.

 \assignment{Assignment 4: The bitcompressed vector}
-Create a small program that asks the user for a size and then creates a vector of seqan3::dna4 of that size.
+Create a small program that asks the user for a size and then creates a vector of bio::dna4 of that size.
-Add an argument parser flag that allows the user to decide whether std::vector or seqan3::bitcompressed_vector is used.
+Add an argument parser flag that allows the user to decide whether std::vector or bio::bitcompressed_vector is used.
 After creating the vector, print its size.

 Measure and compare the amount of main memory that your program uses depending on the vector implementation.